HermesGermany/galapagos/event_driven_architecture_principles.md

 We think that establishing a communication channel to another team or publishing relevant business events should be the sole responsibility of the involved teams.
 Usually **they** have the competence to know what events they require, or what the business events are they can publish.
-When it comes to _sensitive_ data, e.g. containing personal data, the **providing team** (in the best case, the Business Owner there) has the competence to determine if a requesting team B should have access to their events and associated data or not, so **they** should be the approving instance.
+When it comes to _sensitive_ data, e.g. business events containing personal data in the payload, the **providing team** (in the best case, the Business Owner there) has the competence to determine if a requesting team B should have access to their events and associated data or not, so **they** should be the approving instance.